UKCloud/documentation/articles/azure/azs-how-create-vm-portal.md

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to a subscription in the UKCloud Azure Stack portal.
+To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack portal.

 ## Creating a virtual machine